isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-an-ode-to-two-women.md

 <img src="/images/Vol-14-issue-3/an-ode-to-two-women/AnOde2.JPG">
 <div style="background-color: white;"> Catherine Lim’s collection of 17 short stories, Little Ironies: Stories of Singapore, was first published in 1978 by Heinemann Southeast Asia in the Writing in Asia Series.
 It was used as a text for the GCE N-Level examination in 1987.
 In 2015, <i>The Business Times selected Little Ironies as one of the Top 10 English Singapore books for the period 1965–2015.</i></div>

+In the process of collecting and editing short stories for an anthology of Singaporean writing from 1940 to 1977, I came across the stories of Catherine Lim.
+Subsequently I met her.

+Catherine was a young teacher of English Language and English Literature in a junior college.
+She had lively, sparkling eyes, and was very fair and slim in a way that fitted the *cheongsam* she wore.
+I told her I liked the few stories of hers that I had read in magazines and newspapers, and asked if she could show me more.

+A few days later, a few stories arrived and I was struck first by their appearance.
+Typed and marked up with pencilled or inked corrections, the A4-sized papers were crumpled, yellowed and dog-eared, evidence that they had been kept in drawers, read, moved-about and all but forgotten.

+Secondly, I thought the stories were excellent as they had a sharp, satirical eye for human foibles and detail, showing a society in the throes of transiting from tradition to modernity.
+I thought, “How exciting it would be if she had enough for a single volume of just her stories”, and asked her to send more.

+I had read about seven to eight stories, but they were not enough to make up a book.
+She did send more, altogether 17 stories.
+I forwarded them to John Watson, the genial, tall and bearded Englishman who was the General Manager of Heinemann Educational Books (Asia) Ltd, which had an office in Jalan Pemimpin.

+Together with Leon Comber, based in Hong Kong, John had just started to publish titles in the Writing in Asia Series and he was pleased with Catherine’s stories.
+Consistent with editorial practice, he sent her stories to the eminent English author, Austin Coates, who lived in the British colony; Coates was the author, among many books, of one of the best biographies of Jose Rizal, the Filipino doctor, revolutionary and national hero, and he gave her stories a ringing preview.
+John showed me what Coates wrote:

+<center>“They are riveting; there is no other word for them.
+In their Singapore Chinese context they rank with the best of Guy de Maupassant and the Alphonse Daudet.
+Each story has the same sureness of observation, clarity in the presentation of character, and finely judged economy both of words and emotion….
+Her knowledge of Chinese ways of living and habits of thought is masterly.
+It may sound absurd to say this, but so few people are able, as she is, to draw back and look at it objectively.
+She exposes men and women with a mixture of complacent ruthlessness and compassion”.</center>

+Catherine Lim’s stories were published in a book entitled *Little Ironies* in 1978 to much acclaim.
+It marked the beginning of her remarkable career in English writing in Singapore.